 To recap, ideas to create a balanced light set-up for a department vehicle or POV is to:

 - Plan ahead (leave room for upgrades)

 - Decide if and how you want to create 360-degree coverage

 - Create multi-level illumination to make it easier for drivers to identify your vehicle on the road (especially during nighttime hours)

-After you’ve created a well-balanced emergency lighting set-up, you may want to start shopping for extras.
+After you’ve created a well-balanced emergency lighting set-up, along with a police car siren, you may want to start shopping for extras.
 Our customers have created impressive set-ups on department vehicles and POVs and shared their demo videos with us.
 If you’re looking for inspiration or setting up your wish list, you can check out demo videos on our customer videos page!

 We recommend all of our emergency lights and accessories be installed by an emergency vehicle light technician.
 If you have questions about LED lights and accessories, please contact our customer service representatives that will be happy to help.

 - What Volunteer Firefighters Need to Know Before Buying LED Emergency Lights